chaidhat/boeing-777/src/template/B773ER     XP10/Documentation & License/Readme.txt

 I’ve made many improvements to the exterior of the aircraft!
 Here they are!

-NEW IN THIS UPDATE v0.41.0
+NEW IN THIS UPDATE find the latest changelog on github https://github.com/Chai112/Chai112-s-Boeing-777-300ER

+v0.41.0

 	+ FMA logic
 	+ Custom coded EICAS messages